kimjune01/kimjune01.github.io/_posts/2023/2023-06-25-digital-diet.md

 _if you find more meaning in producing than in consuming;_

-_but you're easily distracted by clickbait and scrolling;_
+_but you find yourself distracted by clickbait and scrolling;_

 _then remove the cues for junk media from your screens._